There are many different ways to reduce your household's energy use, some of which are very straight forward.

 Read our top tips on how to conserve energy in your home below:

 Simply turning off lights or appliances when you do not need them can make an impact in reducing energy costs.
 For example, do you leave your television on standby when you go to bed or go out for the day?
 Leaving an appliance on standby will still use energy.
-According to Energy Saving Trust, you could save around £65 a year by switching off appliances at the wall.
+According to TheGreenAge, if your television is 10 years or older, it can cost around £15 per year extra when left on standby.

 Your home should already be fitted with energy saving light bulbs, however by getting into the habit of turning lights off when you leave a room, a family could save between £50 – £90 per year according to npower.